Joseph Tydings: United States Senator

-Upon his election, Tydings began to lay out his legislative agenda for his upcoming term, which included water conservation, pollution and air purity, and mass transportation.
+Upon his election, Tydings began to lay out his legislative agenda for his upcoming term, which included water conservation, pollution and air purity, and public transport.
 He played a crucial role in the enactment of the federal law governing multidistrict litigation.
-He also expressed interest in serving on the Senate Committee on the District of Columbia.
+He also expressed interest in serving on the United States Senate Committee on the District of Columbia.
 Tydings won a place on the DC committee, and was appointed chairman in 1969.

 Leading up to the elections of 1970, Tydings faced criticism from both parties for his actions as senator.
-In July 1970, syndicated columnist Marquis Childs noted that Tydings' problems on the left stemmed from his support of a crime bill for the District of Columbia, which was perceived as repressive against African Americans.
-There was also criticism directed at the bill for writing into law the practices of preventive detention and no knock warrants.
+In July 1970, syndicated columnist Marquis Childs noted that Tydings' problems on the left stemmed from his support of a crime bill for the Washington, D.C., which was perceived as repressive against African Americans.
+There was also criticism directed at the bill for writing into law the practices of preventive detention and no-knock warrants.

 Tydings voted in favor of the Voting Rights Act of 1965, the Civil Rights Act of 1968, and the confirmation of Thurgood Marshall to the U.S. Supreme Court.
 Tydings opposed President Richard Nixon's nominations of Clement Haynsworth and G. Harrold Carswell to the Supreme Court, earning him the enmity of Nixon.

 Known for his love of horses, Tydings was the Senate sponsor of the Horse Protection Act of 1970, which prohibited certain inhumane practices against horses.

 Tydings' difficulties with the right stemmed from his sponsorship of the Firearms Registration and Licensing Act, which would have required the registration of firearms.
-An avid hunter himself, his efforts agitated the gun lobby and the NRA.
+An avid hunter himself, his efforts agitated the gun lobby and the National Rifle Association.
 One Maryland activist group, Citizens Against Tydings, was formed solely because of Tydings' gun registration platform.
 Further complicating his relations with the right were the efforts by the American Security Council Foundation, which graded him as a "zero" on national security issues and spent over $150,000 to campaign against his bid for re-election.